-Sending your kid to an overseas summer camp is a great way to break up the long, hot Cayman summer and a fantastic chance to expose them to a new country, new children from all over the world and a host of new activities.
+Sending your child to an overseas summer camp is a great way to break up the long, hot Cayman summer and a fantastic chance to expose them to a new country, new children from all over the world and a host of new activities.

 According to the Canadian Summer Camp Research Project, a nationwide study on the effects of camp on kids, summer camp cultivates emotional intelligence, self-confidence, independence, leadership and many other skills and interests that last long into adulthood.